 and can be expressed in the following manners:

-Notice that if is negative, then the direction of the rotation becomes clockwise.
+is negative, then the direction of the rotation becomes clockwise.
 The corresponding rotation matrix is the transpose of

 , denoted by